bpl-imperial/bpl-imperial.github.io/2023_phd_advert.md

 ***

 ### Eligibiltiy
-The studentship is funded by the Department of Infectious Diseases, Faculty of Medicine for 3.5 year ***home ([fee-status](https://www.imperial.ac.uk/study/fees-and-funding/tuition-fees/fee-status/){:target="_blank"}) PhD studentship***, which includes tuition fees, bursary commensurate with UKRI rates and £5,000 pa for research and training support.
+The studentship is funded by the Department of Infectious Diseases, Faculty of Medicine for 3.5 year ***home ([fee-status](https://www.imperial.ac.uk/study/fees-and-funding/tuition-fees/fee-status/){:target="_blank"}) PhD studentship***, which includes tuition fees, bursary commensurate with UKRI rates (£20,622 pa tax free) and £5,000 pa for research and training support.

 Applicants must have or expect to gain a First or Upper Second class undergraduate degree in Synthetic Biology, Systems Biology, Molecular Biology, Microbiology or other related field.
 A Masters Degree is desirable but not essential.
 Applicants are also required to meet [Imperial College’s English language requirements](https://www.imperial.ac.uk/study/ug/apply/requirements/english/){:target="_blank"}